morristech/shelf_auth/README.md

 ## Introduction

-Provides [Shelf](https://api.dartlang.org/apidocs/channels/be/dartdoc-viewer/shelf) middleware for authenticating users (or systems) and establishing sessions.
+Provides [Shelf](https://api.dartlang.org/apidocs/channels/be/dartdoc-viewer/shelf) middleware for authenticating users (or systems) and establishing sessions, as well as authorising access to resources.

 ## Usage

+### Authentication
 *Note: For an alternative way to build authentication middleware, see the Authentication Builder section below.*

 ```